 Alt #2: Obstacle Bypass

 Getting in or out of Little Spring Canyon right near the spring’s source requires climbing up a wall with an assist of a stack of rocks.
-This can be a challenge for solo backpackers (especially the short ones or those averse to falling!)
+This can be a challenge for solo backpackers (especially the short ones or anyone averse to falling!)

 However, a bypass here is possible.
 If headed west, just follow the southern/eastern rim of the canyon instead of climbing down.
 One can see the rim here on the left side of the canyon:

 Follow the rim for just over 1/4 mile where a branch of the canyon turns southeast.
-Here it is possible to re-enter the canyon right near the junction of the branches.
+Here it is possible to re-enter the canyon right near the junction of the two branches.
 One needs to go up the western branch to continue on toward the road.
 However, this is NOT possible in the main watercourse because of a dryfall.
 But, just down the southern/eastern branch is an easy bypass to connect as needed.
 Before doing that though, loop back to the spring if necessary and see the arch along the northern/western wall on the way.